manferlo81/rollup-plugin-spawn-process/README.md

 function (process: ChildProcess): void
 ```

 A function to be called before a `new process` is created.
-It will be called right before all [`events`](#events) are removed and the `previous process` is killed.
-It will receive the `previous process` as only argument.
+It will be called right before all [`events`](#events) are removed and the `current process` is killed.
+It will receive the `current process` as only argument.

 ## LICENSE